nmshd/documentation/_docs_use-cases/use-case-device-get-support-information.md

   - link: use-case-device-get-support-information
 require:
 required_by:
-# Start automatic generation
 api_route_regex: ^GET /Monitoring/Support$
+# End automatic generation
 ---

+{{properties.description}}

-{% include use-cases/use-case-device-get-support-information.md %}
+{% include properties_list.html %}

+This use-case retrieves support information of the Connector, which can be used to receive support by the community / developers.

+It contains the Connector's version information, its health, its configuration parameters and its Identity information (address and public key).
+Although, secrets out of the configuration are blanked out, you should take care to whom this information is shared.